-Woodstock Gardens and Arboretum in Inistioge, County Kilkenny dates back to 1740.
-Once known as one of the finest gardens in Ireland the main development of Woodstock Gardens occurred in the Victorian Period but unfortunately it fell into disrepair.
-The gardens and arboretum have been carefully restored by Kilkenny County Council and notably contain a selection of ‘champion’ trees, thanks to their size.
-Woodstock overlooks the Nore River Valley and is an ideal place to spend a day.
+Woodstock Gardens and Arboretum in Inistioge, County Kilkenny dates to 1740.
+The gardens were once known as some of the finest in Ireland.
+The development of the gardens occurred in the Victorian Period, but unfortunately, it fell into disrepair.
+The gardens and arboretum have been carefully restored by Kilkenny County Council and notably contain a selection of ‘champion’ trees.
+Woodstock overlooks the Nore River Valley and is the ideal spot for a daytrip.

-Woodstock comprises a mix of formal and informal gardens with the walled garden, terraced garden and rose garden providing the main interest.
-The arboretum has a collection of rare and exotic trees including a ‘Champion’ Coast Redwood, the tallest Silver Fir in Ireland and a very rare and important Bentham Cypress.
-Also of significance are two stunning avenues, the Monkey Puzzle Avenue (Chilean Pine) and Noble Fir Avenue.
+Woodstock constitutes a mix of formal and informal gardens, with the walled garden, terraced garden, and rose garden being of primary interest.
+The arboretum has a collection of rare and exotic trees including a ‘Champion’ Coast Redwood, the tallest Silver Fir in Ireland, and the very rare Bentham Cypress.
+Visit two stunning avenues: the Monkey Puzzle Avenue (Chilean Pine) and Noble Fir Avenue.